 You’re not ready for winter if you haven’t engaged in a little caulking action!
 Exterior caulking is necessary is keep the cooler temperatures trapped exactly where they need to be outside.
 For exterior caulking, we recommend you use a silicone-based formula as it is durable and impervious to the elements.
 Exterior caulking can also help protect against unwanted moisture build-up in your home leading to mold and mildew issues.
 If you want to go caulk crazy then check for interior gaps as well.
 Faucets, vents, pipes, and electrical outlets can be small, but significant sources of heat loss.

 Clean the Gutters

 Although beautiful in the autumn, fall foliage is not so welcome in the early stages of winter.
 Pesky twigs, leaves, and branches may still be trapped in the gutters of your home leading to poor water circulation.
 This build-up can cause roof leaks and water damage to your trim and siding.
 This is particularly dangerous when ice begins to form.
 To protect from build-up, clear and clean your gutters during the early stages of winter.
 Be sure to check for missing or damaged gutters as these can also be harmful to the exterior of your home.

 Reverse Your Fans

-Did you know that some specific types of celling fans have a reverse function?
-If yours does, turn your fan’s blades in a clockwise direction!
-The clockwise direction acts as a partner to your heating system!
-While your heating system is pumping heat through your home, ceiling fans in the reverse mode are pushing the warm air down!
-Remember, heat rises so the reverse motion of the ceiling fan helps keep the heat where it is needed most!
+Did you know that some specific types of ceiling fans have a reverse function?
+If yours does, turn your fan’s blades in a clockwise direction.
+The clockwise direction acts as a partner to your heating system.
+While your heating system is pumping heat through your home, ceiling fans in the reverse mode are pushing the warm air down.
+Remember, heat rises so the reverse motion of the ceiling fan helps keep the heat where it is needed most.